ansys/pyansys-dev-guide/doc/source/documentation_style/class_documentation.rst

 Class Documentation
 ###################

-There are two main ways of using Sphinx to document an API class:
+There are two main ways of using Sphinx to document a class:

-* Manually describe "how" and "why" to use a class in either a "User Guide" or an example within the library's documentation
+* Manually describe 'how' and 'why' to use a class in either a "User Guide" or an example within the library's documentation
-* Automatically generate API documentation for classes using the ``autoclass`` or ``autosummary`` directive
+* Automatically generate documentation for classes using the ``autoclass`` or ``autosummary`` directive

 Manual Documentation
 --------------------

-To manually describe "how" and "why" to exercise a class, use the ``.. code:: python`` directive::
+To manually describe'how' and 'why' to exercise a class, use the ``.. code:: python`` directive::

    Initialize ``my_module.MyClass`` with initial parameters.
 These